Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 The lobby of El Tovar, the beautifully maintained, classic Harvey House Hotel at Grand Canyon National Park.

-We met friends in the lobby of the park’s most historic hotel, El Tovar, under taxidermized moose, elk and buffalo heads.
+We met friends in the lobby of the park’s most historic hotel, El Tovar, one of the sanctioned Grand Canyon national park lodges. under taxidermized moose, elk and buffalo heads.
 Almost at the South Rim edge, it’s easy to understand why this charming, ca. 1905 lodge is the park’s the most expensive.
 Drive up, park and never get in your car again.
 When the winter sun slowly rises, roll out of your warm and comfortable bed.
 Breakfast in El Tovar’s famous wood-paneled dining room.
-The gleaming murals of Native American life were commissioned by Fred Harvey, owner of the Harvey House Hotels.
+Fred Harvey, owner of the Harvey House Hotels, commissioned the gleaming murals of Native American life.
 Pause to study glass cases filled with Harvey House dishware, vintage postcards and the story of pioneering female architect Mary Colter.
 The stage is set for traveling back through eons of time at the Grand Canyon itself.

-The motel style Thunderbird, further along the rim, is one value priced option.
-Maswick Lodge, another contemporary lodge in the park, has a food court for convenience.
+Discover value rates at the motel-style Thunderbird, further along the rim.
+Maswick Lodge, another contemporary yet budget lodge in the park, has a food court for convenience.
 Yavapai Lodge is another moderately priced choice, located across from a grocery store in Grand Canyon Village.

-Getting to Understand Geology at the Grand Canyon
+Discover the Amazing Geology of the Grand Canyon

 Families walk along the South Rim Trail at Grand Canyon National Park.